 The mouth is the home for many types of bacteria.
 The thin attachment of the gums to the teeth where the plaque accumulates is the easiest place for bacteria to gain access to the bloodstream.
 While this is not healthy in anyone, it can be particularly threatening in certain situations.

 ORTHOPEDIC JOINT IMPLANTS

 Pregnancy causes many hormonal changes which increase the risk of the expectant mother to develop periodontal disease.
-These oral problems have been linked in many research studies to problems such as preeclampsia, low birth weight of the baby and premature birth.
-It is important to have a healthy checkup before trying to get pregnant and continuing regular cleanings during pregnancy.
+These oral problems have been linked in many research studies to problems such as preeclampsia, low birth weight of the baby, and premature birth.
+It is important to have a health checkup before trying to get pregnant and continuing regular cleanings during pregnancy.

 ADVANCED PERIODONTAL DISEASE

 Advanced periodontal disease is characterized by the accumulation of plaque and tartar, bleeding gums when brushing and flossing caused by inflammation, and extensive bone loss, more than 4 millimeters (the root of the tooth usually being around 10 millimeters total - so about half) and sometimes mobility meaning that the tooth is loose.
 During the checkup, the hygienist will report 7+mm pockets with bleeding.
 Periodontal surgery is needed at this point to treat this condition and tooth loss or tooth extraction may occur.